WurthElektronik/FeatherWings/SensorFeatherWing/README.md

 ### Necessary Steps

-* **Install IDE**: your favourite development IDE (we recommend [Visual Studio Code](https://code.visualstudio.com/) with [Platform IO](https://platformio.org/) extension.
+* **Install IDE**: Use your favourite development IDE (we recommend [Visual Studio Code](https://code.visualstudio.com/) with [PlatformIO](https://platformio.org/) extension).
-* **PlatformIO**: is a cross-platform, cross-architecture, multiple framework professional tool for embedded software development.
-It provides the tool chain necessary for the software development including building, debugging, code-upload and many more.
-PlatformIO works well on all the modern operating systems and supports a host of development boards including the Feathers from Adafruit.
+* **PlatformIO**: This is a cross-platform, cross-architecture, multiple framework professional tool for embedded software development.
+It provides the tool chain necessary for software development including building, debugging, code-upload and many more.
+PlatformIO works well on all modern operating systems and supports a host of development boards including the Feathers from Adafruit.
 Further details about PlatformIO can be found under [platformio.org](https://platformio.org/)
 * **WE SDK**: This is a layer of platform-independent pure C drivers for sensors and wireless connectivity modules from Würth Elektronik eiSos.
-These drivers implement all the necessary functions to utilize full feature set of the sensors and wireless connectivity modules.
+These drivers implement all necessary functions to utilize a full feature set of the sensors and wireless connectivity modules.
 More details on the SDK and dowloads under [WCS Software](we-online.com/wcs-software)
-* **Board files**: This layer provides abstraction at a board level and provides functions to configure and control individual FeatherWings from WE.
+* **Board files**: This layer provides abstraction at a board level and provides functions to configure and control individual FeatherWings from Würth Elektronik eiSos.
 * **User application**: The SDK currently implements a quick start example for each of the FeatherWings.

 ### Installing the tools

-* Install Visual Studio Code on the platform of your choice following the [instructions](code.visualstudio.com/docs)
+* Install Visual Studio Code on the platform of your choice following the [instructions](code.visualstudio.com/docs).
-* Follow the instructions under to install [PlatformIO IDE](https://platformio.org/install/ide?install=vscode) extension.
+* Follow the instructions under [platformio.org](https://platformio.org/install/ide?install=vscode) to install the IDE extension.

 ## Example

-1. Clone or download the [WE FeatherWing SDK](/)
+1. Clone or download the [WE FeatherWing SDK](/).
 2. Open the workspace of interest with the filename `<FeatherWing>.code-workspace` in Visual Studio code.
-3. Build and upload the code from the PlatformIO tab as shown in the Figure below
+3. Build and upload the code from the PlatformIO tab as shown in the Figure below.
-4. After successful upload, click on **Monitor** in PlatformIO extension tab to view the debug logs in the serial terminal.(See Figure)
+4. After successful upload, click on **Monitor** in the PlatformIO extension tab to view the debug logs in the serial terminal.

 ![Running quick start example](assets/VSCode.png)